top of page

 • Winter: Snow play, snowshoeing, fewer visitors

-• Moro Rock: Stair climb to sweeping Sierra views
+• Moro Rock: A stair climb leads to sweeping Sierra views.

-• Giant Forest Museum: History of the park and its trees
+• Giant Forest Museum: Discover the history of the park and its trees.

 Within the park, Wuksachi Lodge offers modern accommodations nestled among lush trees.
 Campers can choose from multiple campgrounds, although reservations are highly recommended during the summer.
 Three Rivers and Visalia provide more hotels and B&Bs.